 Note that after flight controller failsafe, you won’t be able to arm the quad unless you turn the FC off and on.
 However if it was just a RX failsafe you can just arm it again (because the FC didn’t detect it).
 This is important to understand because there are times you can get stuck in trees and need to arm the quad to get out of it :)

-Once you have setup failsafe, make sure to test it and it works exactly the way you want it to.
+Once you have setup failsafe, make sure to test it to work exactly the way you want it to.